 The Base Camp Duffel remains less than half the weight of most rolling duffels, letting you pack it with four to six more pounds and still keep it under the fifty pound maximum.

-While wheeled duffels are easier on paved roads and in airports, traditional duffels excel when the going gets rough and excel for there ability to be strapped to everything from sleds to Llammas, Here A common expedition scene while duffle bag testing on Illimani, Cordillera Real, Bolivia.
+While wheeled duffels are easier on paved roads and in airports, traditional duffels excel when the going gets rough and excel for there ability to be strapped to everything from sleds to Llammas, Here A common expedition scene while duffle bag testing in South America.

 The Base Camp duffels all feature a small, three sided window for your contact info.
 We never had our slip of paper fall out, but it did get wet after extended periods outside in the rain.

 There are not many gripes about this duffel.
 It is average as far as weather resistance goes, about the same as the Mountain Hardwear Expedition and the Gregory Alpaca.
 It could have one more pocket to help with organization, but this isn't a big deal.

 We like that it comes in six fairly equally spread out sizes, giving a good selection of volume for various styles of trips.

 S 50L (3051 in³) 2lbs 11 oz $120